shawn-nyk/tp/docs/DeveloperGuide.md

     * Not dependent on `DeleteInternshipCommand`.
   * Cons:
     * Introduces dependencies on `InternshipItem` and `ApplicationItem`.
-    * Violates the DRY (Don't Repeat Yourself) principle:
+    * Violates the DRY principle:
       * Introduces code duplication.
       * Decentralizes the behaviour of what happens to an application made for an internship that is being deleted, since there are now 2 separate implementations for this (one in `DeleteCompanyCommand` and the other in